 Tomato nose.
 Yeah, this guy.

 I’ve spotted a few tomatoes with “noses” over the years, but never stopped to ask what causes a tomato with a nose?
-Tomato nose is actually a genetic defect that, according to some sources, affects 1 out of every 1,000 plants.
+Tomato nose (or horn) is actually a genetic defect that, according to some sources, affects 1 out of every 1,000 plants.
+Tomatoes with this appearance are safe to eat.
+Here’s why tomatoes grow horns or noses.

 As a tomato grows from a single, fertilized cell, some cells divide and become the locules.
 A “nose” grows from a locule that divides incorrectly.
-Science!
+The average tomato has five locules.
+When cells divide incorrectly, they produce an extra locule, which creates the “horn” or nose.

 What is so interesting to me is that extended high temperatures over 90 degrees, particularly warm evening temperatures, can increase the likelihood of the deformity.
 We had an awful ‘heat dome’ over the past few weeks that kept temps into the 80s overnight.
 I think that may have increased the chance of my wonky tomato face.
 It may affect only a few tomatoes.